kqr/Pomohoro/README.md

 ### Todo

+Roughly in order of priority:

+* Default to a timeclock file in the home directory of the user, not in /tmp!

+* Timeout on status call.
+Currently, after the client issues a status request, it waits for an UDP reply.
+If no session is active, no such reply will be sent and thus it will wait for ever.
+A simple timeout would solve that.

+* Warn when starting a new session when one is already started.
+Perhaps by sending a UDP message and waiting for a response when starting?

+* Convenience wrapping command around hledger (or the hledger API?) to get the time balance for the last week or something?

+* Tests

 * Multiple simultaneous sessions.
 Useful if you want to double-bill clients, e.g. you're working on a feature that both need and should pay for.
 Easiest to explain with the following sequence of commands: